stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Local definitions can also be introduce *before* a function's implementation by using the `let` keyword.
-This usage of `let` is not to be confused with *let bindings* described above, which are used to bind and reused the results of intermediate computations.
+This usage of `let` is not to be confused with *let bindings* described above, which are used to bind and reuse the results of intermediate computations.
 Below is how we could have implemented `handleRequest` with local definitions introduced by the `let` keyword.
 Again, all definitions have to be properly typed and indented: